Skip to main content

 Lifting Limits

-Our Lifting Limits programme helps educators and carers provide support for young children to overcome gender stereotypes.
-We aim to equip professionals with skills and resources to recognise and challenge gender bias, empowering children to do the same.
+Our Lifting Limits programme trains professionals to provide support for children, parents and carers to overcome gender stereotypes.
+We equip professionals with skills and resources to recognise and overcome gender bias, empowering children to do the same.

 Lifting Limits programmes